BohndiekLab/CircularFFTReconPA/README.md

 arXiv preprint:
 Janek Gröhl *et al.*, **“Digital twins enable full-reference quality assessment of photoacoustic image reconstructions,”** arXiv preprint arXiv:2505.24514 (2025).

-All data and code are publicly available on Zenodo: https://doi.org/10.5281/zenodo.15388429
+All data and a snapshot of this code repository are publicly available on Zenodo: https://doi.org/10.5281/zenodo.15388429

 ## License and Acknowledgements
 This project is released under the **MIT License** (see the `LICENSE` file for details).